interledgerjs/settlement-lightning/README.md

 #### invoiceRequest
 - Type: `BTP.MESSAGE`
 - Data:
   - amount: amount plugin wishes to pay counterparty

 Upon receipt of a `BTP.MESSAGE` packet containing the sub-protocol `invoiceRequest` a plugin will create an invoice for the requested amount, and send back a `BTP.MESSAGE` containing the sub-protocol `invoiceResponse`.

 #### invoiceResponse
 - Type: `BTP.MESSAGE`
 - Data:
   - paymentRequest: a payment request which can be decoded into an invoice

 Upon receipt of a `BTP.MESSAGE` packet containing the sub-protocol `invoiceResponse` the plugin will perform the following steps:

 1. Decode the payment request to an invoice
-2. Validate the invoice amount and destination are as expected
+2. Validate the invoice destination is as expected
 3. Fulfill the invoice
 4. Update their balance
-5. Respond with `BTP.MESSAGE` containing the sub-protocol `invoiceFulfill`

-#### invoiceFulfill
-- Type: `BTP.TRANSFER`
-- Data:
-  - paymentRequest: a payment request to identify the sent invoice

-Upon receipt of a `BTP.TRANSFER` packet containing the sub-protocol `invoiceFulfill` the plugin will:

-1. Check their lightning daemon to ensure the specified invoice was actually fulfilled
-2. Update their balance with the counterparty

 ## API